Doodles Bring Smiles and Connection to Fort Bragg Community

-Dozens of happy dogs and their proud owners came together to the Fort Bragg Equipment Checkout Center parking lot for a special event: the Paws on Post Doodle Breed Meet-Up on Aug.
-23, 2025.
-Families enjoyed fresh air, fun activities, and time with their furry friends, all while building stronger bonds across the installation.
+FORT BRAGG, N.C. — Dozens of happy dogs and their proud owners came together to the Equipment Checkout Center parking lot for a special event: the Paws on Post Doodle Breed Meet-Up on Aug.
+23. Families enjoyed fresh air, fun activities, and time with their furry friends, all while building stronger bonds across the installation.

-(Courtesy photo by Tiffany Black, Fort Bragg Paws on Post Kennel Manager)
+The event was all about Doodles, friendly dogs like Goldendoodles, Labradoodles, and other poodle mixes.
+Pet owners paid $5 per dog to join, and all pets had to be vaccinated to keep everyone safe.

+“It’s a simple way to promote wellness while letting dogs burn off energy in a safe, social setting,” Black said.
+“It also allows Soldiers and their families to see other operations that Fort Bragg MWR has to offer.”

 |Date Taken: